Navigation

 Digital Subtraction Angiography (DSA) in Cerebrovascular Disease: The Gold Standard for Detailed Vascular Imaging

-Example image from a selective cerebral angiography procedure visualizing neck vessels like the carotid artery.
+An example image from a selective cerebral angiography (DSA) procedure, demonstrating the visualization of major neck vessels like the carotid artery following contrast injection.

 What is Digital Subtraction Angiography (DSA)?